-Most of an organization's daily activities are recorded and processed by its transaction processing system (TPS), which receives input data and converts them into output-information-intended for various users.
+Most of an organization's daily activities are recorded and processed by its transaction processing system, which receives input data and converts them into output-information-intended for various users.
 Input data are called transactions-events that affect a business.
 A financial transaction is an economic event: it affects the firm's assets, is reflected in its accounting statements, and is measured in monetary terms.
 Sales of goods to customers, purchases of inventory from suppliers, and salaries paid to employees are all financial transactions.
 Everything else is a nonfinancial transaction.
 The marketing department, for example, might add some demographic data to its customer database.
-The information would be processed by the firm's TPS, but it wouldn't be a financial transaction.
+The information would be processed by the firm's transaction processing system, but it wouldn't be a financial transaction.

 - 11. Information system used by lower-level managers to assist them in running day-to-day operations and making routine decisions. - 12.
-Information system used to record and process an organization's daily activities or transactions. - 13.
-Financial and nonfinancial events that affect a business.
+Information system used to record and process an organization's daily activities or transactions.

-Figure 15.6 "Transaction Processing System" illustrates a TPS in which the transaction is a customer's electronic payment of a bill.
-As you can see, TPS output can consist not only of documents sent to outside parties (in this case, notification of payment received), but also of information circulated internally (in the form of reports), as well as of information entered into the database for updating.
+Figure 15.5 "Transaction Processing System" illustrates a transaction processing system in which the transaction is a customer's electronic payment of a bill.
+As you can see, transaction processing system output can consist not only of documents sent to outside parties (in this case, notification of payment received), but also of information circulated internally (in the form of reports), as well as of information entered into the database for updating.